Isabeau of Bavaria: Lineage and marriage

-Isabeau's parents were Duke Stephen III of Bavaria-Ingolstadt and Taddea Visconti, whom he married for a 100,000 ducat dowry.
-She was most likely born in Munich, where she was baptized as Elisabeth at the Church of Our Lady.
-She was great-granddaughter to the Wittelsbach Holy Roman Emperor Louis IV.
-During this period, Bavaria was counted among the most powerful German states and was divided between members of the House of Wittelsbach.
+Isabeau's parents were Duke Stephen III of Bavaria-Ingolstadt and Taddea Visconti, the eldest child of Bernabò Visconti, Lord of Milan, who turned her over to Duke Stephen for a dowry of 100,000 ducats.
+During this period, Bavaria was counted among the most powerful German states, divided though it was at certain times among members of the House of Wittelsbach.
+The Visconti family was anxious to cultivate political connections with the powerful Wittelsbachs, and three of Taddea's siblings also married members of various branches of the family.
+Isabeau was most likely born in Munich, where she was baptized as Elisabeth at the Church of Our Lady.
+Her notable Wittelsbach ancestors included her great-grandfather Holy Roman Emperor Louis IV.

-Isabeau's uncle, Duke Frederick of Bavaria-Landshut, suggested in 1383 that she be considered as a bride to King Charles VI of France.
-The match was proposed again at the lavish Burgundian double wedding in Cambrai in April 1385—John the Fearless and his sister Margaret of Burgundy married Margaret and William of Bavaria-Straubing, respectively.
+In 1383, Isabeau's uncle, Duke Frederick of Bavaria-Landshut, suggested that she be considered as a bride for King Charles VI of France.
+The match was proposed again at the lavish Burgundian double wedding in Cambrai in April 1385.
+At this event, John, Count of Nevers (who became known as John the Fearless after he succeeded his father Philip the Bold as duke of Burgundy in 1404) married Margaret of Bavaria, whereas John's sister, Margaret of Burgundy, married Duke William II of Bavaria-Straubing, one of the brothers of Margaret of Bavaria.
 Charles, then 17, rode in the tourneys at the wedding.
-He was an attractive, physically fit young man, who enjoyed jousting and hunting and was excited to be married.
+He was an attractive, physically fit young man who enjoyed jousting and hunting and was anxious to be married.

-Charles VI's uncle, Philip the Bold, Duke of Burgundy, thought the proposed marriage ideal to build an alliance with the Holy Roman Empire and against the English.
-Isabeau's father agreed reluctantly and sent her to France with his brother, her uncle, on the pretext of taking a pilgrimage to Amiens.
-He was adamant that she was not to know she was being sent to France to be examined as a prospective bride for Charles and refused permission for her to be examined in the nude, customary at the time.
+As part of his duties as a member of the regency council that governed France during the minority of Charles VI, the king's uncle, Philip the Bold, thought that the proposed marriage to Isabeau would be an ideal means to build an alliance with the Holy Roman Empire in opposition to the crown of England.
+Isabeau's father reluctantly agreed to the plan and sent her to France with his brother Frederick on the pretext of taking a pilgrimage to Amiens, whose Cathedral housed a celebrated relic of the time (the reputed head of John the Baptist).
+He was adamant that she was not to know that she was being sent to France to be examined as a prospective bride for Charles and refused permission for her to be examined in the nude, as was customary at the time.
 According to the contemporary chronicler Jean Froissart, Isabeau was 13 or 14 when the match was proposed and about 16 at the time of the marriage in 1385, suggesting a birth date of around 1370.